 \section{Introduction}

-The Verlinde formula computes the dimension of conformal blocks.
+The Verlinde formula computes the dimension of the space of conformal blocks.
 It is fundamentally important in conformal field theory and algebraic geometry.
 The formula was originally conjectured by Verlinde \cite{V} in conformal field theory.
-It was mathematically derived by combining the efforts of mathematicians including Tsuchiya-Ueno-Yamada \cite{TUY}, Faltings\cite{Fa} and Teleman\cite{Te}, etc. It was proved by Beauville-Laszlo\cite{BL}, Kumar-Narasimhan-Ramanathan \cite{KNR}, Faltings\cite{Fa} that conformal blocks can be identified with the spaces of generalized theta functions on the moduli stack of parabolic $G$-bundles on projective curves where $G$ is a simply-connected simple algebraic group.
-Therefore Verlinde formula also computes the dimension of the spaces of generalized theta functions.
+It was mathematically derived by combining the efforts of mathematicians including Tsuchiya-Ueno-Yamada \cite{TUY}, Faltings\cite{Fa}.
+It was proved by Beauville-Laszlo\cite{BL}, Kumar-Narasimhan-Ramanathan \cite{KNR}, Faltings\cite{Fa}, that conformal blocks can be identified with the generalized theta functions on the moduli stack of $G$-bundles on projective curves where $G$ is a simply-connected simple algebraic group.
+Therefore the Verlinde formula also computes the dimension of the spaces of generalized theta functions.
 For a survey on Verlinde formula, see Sorger's Bourbaki talk \cite{So}.

 Let $(C,\vec{p})$ be a stable $k$-pointed curve.
 Let $\fg$ be a simple Lie algebra over $\bbC$.
 Let $\ell$ be a positive integer.
 Put